Last Updated on May 17, 2023 by Matt

 Speed

-Brands usually advertise the absolute top speed you can reach with their scooters, but their actual speed in the real world will often depend on many circumstances: battery level, rider weight, road conditions, weather conditions, and other stuff affecting the ride.
+Brands usually advertise the absolute top speed you can reach with their scooters.
+Still, their actual speed in the real world will often depend on many circumstances: battery level, rider weight, road conditions, weather conditions, and other stuff affecting the ride.

 Acceleration

-Besides speed, another important thing that motors contribute to is acceleration.
+Besides speed, another important parameter that motors contribute to is acceleration.

 Theoretically, power from electricity can be transferred from the battery to the motor in a much faster and more efficient way than in motors with internal combustion.